flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: How to Play Tiger Pair?
 Answer: The Tiger Pair wager is similar to the Banker Pairs and Player pairs wagers, but they are combined into one bet.
 Simply place a bet in the Tiger Pair betting area of the layout.
 All bets must be placed before any cards are dealt.
 If either or both of the Player’s and Banker’s hands first two cards are a pair, you win.
 If only one of the hands has a pair on their first two cards, this is known as a “Single Tiger Pair” and the odds paid are 4 to 1.
 If both hands have a pair on their first two cards, this is known as a “Double Tiger Pair” and the odds are 20 to 1.
 If the pairs in both hands have a matching number or matching picture card, then this is known as a “Twin Tiger Pair” and the odds are 100 to 1.

+Question: What is payout of Tiger Baccarat?
+Answer:
+* Tiger: Banker wins with a total score of six.
+  - Two Card Tiger: Odds are 12 to 1 when the Banker has two cards.
+  - Three Card Tiger: Odds are 20 to 1 when the Banker has three cards.
+* Big Tiger: Banker wins with a total score of six and exactly three cards.
+Payout Odds: 50 to 1 for a total score of six and exactly three cards.
+* Tiger Tie: Tie with a total of six.
+Payout Odds: 35 to 1 for a Tie with a total of six.
+* Tiger Pair: Player's or Banker's first two cards are a pair.
+  Payout Odds:
+    - Single Tiger Pair: Odds are 4 to 1 if only one hand has a pair on their first two cards.
+    - Double Tiger Pair: Odds are 20 to 1 if both hands have a pair on their first two cards.
+    - Twin Tiger Pair: Odds are 100 to 1 if both hands' pairs have matching numbers or pictures.

+Question: What's the winning condition for the Tiger bet?
+Answer: The banker wins with a total score of six.

+Question: How do you place a Big Tiger bet on the Baccarat table?
+Answer: Place your bet in the Big Tiger betting area.

+Question: What are the odds for winning with a total score of six and exactly three cards on a Big Tiger bet?
+Answer: The odds are 50 to 1.

+Question: What is the winning condition for a Tiger Pair bet?
+Answer: Player's or Banker's first two cards need to be a pair.

+Question: What are the payout odds for a Tiger Tie bet?
+Answer: The odds are 35 to 1 for a Tie with a total of six.

+Question: How do you win a Small Tiger bet?
+Answer: Banker wins with a total score of six and exactly two cards.

+Question: What are the winning conditions and corresponding odds for a Tiger Pair bet?
+Answer: Odds are 4 to 1 for a Single Tiger Pair, 20 to 1 for a Double Tiger Pair, and 100 to 1 for a Twin Tiger Pair.

+Question: What are the payout odds for a Tiger Tie bet?
+Answer: The odds are 35 to 1 for a Tie with a total of six.

+Question: How do you place a Tiger bet?
+Answer: Place your bet in the Tiger betting area.

+Question: What are the two different winning conditions and their corresponding odds for a Tiger bet?
+Answer: Odds are 12 to 1 for a Two Card Tiger and 20 to 1 for a Three Card Tiger.

 Question: what is the payout if i bet on fortun six bet option in live baccarat. and result is banker win with 2 cards.
 Answer: The payout for the Fortune Six bet option in live baccarat, when the Banker wins with a two-card hand, is usually 20:1.